ThoughtWorksInc/Binding.scala/README.md

 }
 ```

-Regardless the similar syntax of HTML literal between Binding.scala and ReactJS,
+Despite the similar syntax of HTML literal between Binding.scala and ReactJS,
-Binding.scala create real DOM instead of ReactJS's virtual DOM.
+Binding.scala creates real DOM instead of ReactJS's virtual DOM.

-In the above example, `<div>...</div>` create a DOM element with the type of `org.scalajs.dom.html.Div`.
+In the above example, `<div>...</div>` creates a DOM element with the type of `org.scalajs.dom.html.Div`.
-Then, the magic `@dom` let the method wrap the result as a `Binding`.
+Then, the magic `@dom` lets the method wrap the result as a `Binding`.

-You can even assign the `Div` to a local variable and invoke native DOM method on the variable:
+You can even assign the `Div` to a local variable and invoke native DOM methods on the variable:

 ``` scala
 @dom